-The Program/Erase Resume restarts the Program or Erase command that was suspended, and clears the suspend status bit in the Function Register (ESUS or PSUS bits) to "0".
+The Program/Erase Resume restarts the Program or Erase command that was suspended, and changes the suspend status bit in the Function Register (ESUS or PSUS bits) back to "0".
 To execute the Program/Erase Resume operation, the host drives CE# low, sends the Program/Erase Resume command cycle (7Ah/30h), then drives CE# high.
 A cycle is two nibbles long, most significant nibble first.
-To issue another Erase Suspend operation after Erase Resume operation, Erase Resume to another Erase Suspend delay (tree) is required, but it could require longer Erase time to complete Erase operation.

-To determine if the internal, self-timed Write operation completed, poll the WIP bit.
+To determine if the internal, self-timed Write operation completed, poll the WIP bit, or wait the specified time tse, tbe or tpp for Sector Erase, Block Erase, or Page Programming, respectively.
+The total write time before suspend and after resume will not exceed the uninterrupted write times tse, tbe or tpp.